Why we are heading towards an Economic Collapse and the Steps you Need to Take to Survive

 We are nowhere near Out of the Woods, I believe the collapse is still coming.

-Many times in the past I’ve warned people about this threat; I believe the collapse of our economy is one of the biggest and most likely threats that we will face in the coming years.
+Many times in the past I’ve warned people about this threat; I believe the collapse of our economy is one of the biggest, and most likely threats we will face in the coming years.

-Our country currently sits at over $16.8 TRILLION in debt.
-While that number seems absolutely incalculable, it’s sadly only a small fraction of what this country actually owes.
+Our country currently sits at over $17 TRILLION in debt.
+While that number seems absolutely insane, it’s sadly only a small fraction of what this country actually owes.
 You see, when you add in the unfunded liabilities that the government conveniently leaves out of its debt calculations that number soars to over $120 trillion.
 YEP, $120 TRILLION!

 When you add in costs like Social Security, Medicare, Obamacare and federal employees’ future retirement benefits, the numbers point to only one possible outcome: ECONOMIC COLLAPSE

-In my opinion, there simply is not a way out of this mess.
-The government has built our economy on top of a Ponzi scheme, in which they have to keep adding debt just to keep up the illusion of an economy.
-Over the last couple of weeks politicians have been up in arms about the possibility of Detroit going bankrupt; what they should really be concerned with is the fact that WE ARE DETROIT.
+In my opinion, there simply is no way out of this mess.
+The government has built our economy on top of a Ponzi scheme, in which they have to keep adding debt just to keep up the illusion of a vibrant economy.
+Over the last couple of weeks politicians have been up in arms about the possibility of Detroit going bankrupt; what they should really be concerned about is the fact that WE ARE ALL DETROIT.

 The United States is Bankrupt.
-They may not admit it, but there’s really no way around it.
-There simply isn’t enough money, and there never will be, to pay off even a fraction of the debt that our government has rung up.
+We may not admit it, but there’s really no way around it.
+There simply isn’t enough money, and there never will be enough money, to pay off even a fraction of the debt that our government has rung up.

 But the stock markets higher than ever… Aren’t you just Fear mongering?

 If only it were that easy.
-I love when people think the stock market is somehow indicative to the health of our economy; it’s not.
+I love when people think the stock market is somehow an indicator of the health of our economy; it’s not.
 That being said, looking at the stock market’s past can give you a good idea of where we are heading.

 For those that want to look at the numbers, and pretend the economy is just chugging along, let me remind you that the same thing happened right before the crash in 2008, and right before the crash of 1929 that plunged us into the Great Depression.